Open space design

 Open space area

+Australian cities generally provide substantial areas of parkland.
 In Victoria, new subdivisions typically provide 5% of their land area for parks.
 This is less than some other states (WA 10%, SA 12.5%).

 - The Healthy Spaces and Places website provides resources on open space design.

 - The Open Space Planning and Design Guide produced by Parks and Living Australia and a group of Victorian councils provides extensive direction on open space planning generally.
 This includes a substantial section on open space design.